Updated: Aug 31

 I am sure you have an interesting story of what happened in your life in March of 2020.
 Everyone has their own story about what happened that very unusual spring and the entire year of the pandemic.
 Schools were closed so suddenly.
 I was substituting that year - trying to decide what to do when I grew up.
 I had been in classrooms from preschool to high school.
 I had finally decided for sure to take the master's degree in dyslexia that I had been thinking about for years.
 I could see a need for it in every school that I went to.
-It would start in June.
+My classes would start in June.
 So for the rest of the school year, I planned to substitute.
 I was substituting in a preschool classroom for the aide and they had asked me to return the next day.
 I left school promising to be back in the morning.
 The next day I got up early and drove to school without turning on the news.
 "This is strange," I thought as I pulled into the parking lot.
 I was the only one there.
 Just yesterday after school they had all planned to be there.
 After looking on my phone I discovered that the entire school district had closed already because of Covid.
 We had known that this might happen but I had thought we would have a little more warning than that.
 Teachers were completely unprepared when they had to take their teaching online.
 Trying to interest a whole class full of young children while simultaneously learning new technology was very difficult.
 Maybe impossible.
 Keeping the students' interest and attention so that they could learn new things was also not happening.
 I was thankful that I was not the actual teacher.
 I was only a substitute so my job was suddenly over.
 I thank God that my husband's job continued almost as usual.
 I spent the next few months in my garden and loved it.
 My garden has never looked better than it did that year because I had lots of time to spend in it.
 But boy was I ever glad I wasn't a teacher having to try to figure out how to do a bunch of technical stuff to teach children online!

 How strange to think that now I teach online and love it.
 But there is a big difference between what I am doing and what they were doing then.
 I am teaching one child at a time.
 That child has to pay attention to me and it is easy for me to tell if they are because they are the only one I have to keep track of.